-Course code and title UE2 - RMAS 211 - Digital Tools and Environment in the era of Artificial Intelligence Professor on Prof. Sanja Seljan, Full Professor, University of Zagreb, Croatia Assignment Dates From February 26 th to March 8 th , 2024 Course description The course "The Digital Tools and Environments in the Era of Artificial Intelligence" will introduce students to digital tools and environments used in business, communication and in archival settings.
+Course code UE2 - RMAS 211 - Digital Tools and Environment in the era of Artificial and title Intelligence Professor on Prof. Sanja Seljan, Full Professor, University of Zagreb, Croatia Assignment 10 Ech 21 Ech Dates 10 Feb - 21 Feb The course "The Digital Tools and Environments in the Era of Artificial Intelligence" will introduce students to digital tools and environments used in business, communication and in archival settings.
 This is an applied course covering implementation of advanced technology through the user perspective.
-Besides having the opportunity to experience the identification, selection and application of digital tools, students will have task to conceptualize innovative solutions by proposing pipline of selected AI technologies in the frame of Digital Humanities.
-The course gives overview of various digital environments where new disruptive technologies can be used, including creation of digital records in digital environment, the identification and characterisation of digital records through file profiling, analysis of data types, metadata for information, reuse of data in the frame of Machine Learning process for creation of new innovative solutions and emerging systems such as blockchain technology, Big Data and widely used platforms such as social media applications.
-Digital tools will be considered as part of digital humanities, from the aspects of information management, human-computer interaction and for critical evaluation of usability, while working on web, cloud and big data environments, which will allow students to experiment with various disruptive technologies, basic AI methods and techniques, such as Machine Learning, Natural Language Processing (NLP), prediction modelling, code bias, followed by text mining and data analytics.
-Several language technologies will be used and critically evaluated through human-computer interaction, such as machine translation system, speech technologies, chatbots and ChatGPT.
-Special attention will be given to ethical questions, code bias and development of AI indexes.
+Besides having the opportunity to experience th identification, selection and application of digital tools, students will have task to conceptualize innovative solutions by proposing pipline of selected AI technologies in th frame of Digital Humanities.
+The course gives overview of various digital environments where new disruptive technologies can be used, including creation of digital records in digital environment, the identification and characterisation of digital records through file profiling, analysis of dat types, metadata for information, reuse of data in the frame of Machine Learning process for creation of new innovative solutions and emerging systems such as blockchain technology.
+Digital tools will be considered as part of digital humanities, from the aspects of information management, human-computer interaction and for critical evaluation of usability, whil working on web, cloud and big data environments, which will allow students to experiment with various disruptive technologies, basic AI methods and techniques, such as Machin Learning, Natural Language Processing (NLP), prediction modelling, code bias, followed b text mining and data analytics.
+Several language technologies will be used and critical evaluated through human-computer interaction, such as machine translation system, speect technologies, chatbots and ChatGPT.
+Special attention will be given to ethical questions code bias and development of AI indexes.
 Besides considerable theoretical part, students will gain practical skills through experimenting with various digital tools and digital environment.
-Resources created in cloud on web and social media platfo Course learnin outcomes Upon completion of this course, students will demonstrate their ability to: Define key concepts related to disruptive technologies, AI techniques, machine learning, big data, role of data, data bias, language technologies, machine translation, speech technologies, digital humanities Understand the role of data as basic source for AI implementation and experiment with archival materials for information management, information transfer, and recordmaking as the basis for planning for digital preservation, data use and re-use Choose and use tools and online resources for managing and exploiting information, critically analyse and evaluate them from the user perspective.
-Use new skills and knowledge to propose innovative solution of pipeline process of AI tools in selected environment in archive settings, for digital humanities Continuous assessment (50%) ✓ Individual assessment (30%) ✓ Team assessment (20%) Final exam (50
+Resources created in cloud on web and social media platforms will be used as input f Course learnin outcomes Continuous ssessment and applications, such as chatbots and information extraction.
+Students will gain and develop a range of academic skills, including critical thinking, cultural uses of digital information, technical and analytical skills, but also develop problem-solvin skills through innovative use of AI technology.
+Upon completion of this course, students will demonstrate their ability to: Define key concepts related to disruptive technologies, AI techniques, machine learning, big data, role of data, data bias, language technologies, machine translation, speech technologies, digital humanities Understand the role of data as basic source for AI implementation and experiment with archival materials for information management, information transfer, and record making as the basis for planning for digital preservation, data use and re-use Choose and use tools and online resources for managing and exploiting information critically analyse and evaluate them from the user perspective.
+Use new skills and knowledge to propose innovative solution of pipeline process of AI tools in selected environment in archive settings, for digital humanities ssessment (50%) Final exam (50 ✓ Team assessment (20%)